phatosas/p3/readme.md

 ## Description
 Links to various applications that can be used by a web developer.
-The laravel framework was used to build the main page and the links to the applications on the main page.
+The laravel framework was used to build the main page and the web applications linked to the main page.
-The applications take advantage of the lavavel framework by using Packages that have been previously developed The web applications also provide user validation on the client side.
+The applications take advantage of the lavavel framework by using Packages that have been previously developed The web applications also provide server side validation.

 ## Lorem Ipsum Generarator
 Lorem ipsum generator creates text that is giberrish.
 However the text generated can used to demonstrate the graphic properties of a document